hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ## Prepare the hardware
 First ensuring that power switch is off where the Pi's power block plugs in,
-- ensure all USB3 disks are powered off and will remain so until required
+- ensure all USB3 disks are powered off and will remain so until required later
+- plug the Pi into a screen with the HDMI cable (sophisticated users may choose to instead use `SSH` or `VNC` or `RaspberryPi Connect` later)
 - plug in the Pi's power cable into the Pi
-- plug the Pi into a screen with the HDMI cable (sophisticated users may choose do it with `SSH` or `VNC` or `RaspberryPi Connect`)
 - plug in the USB3 hub(s) into the USB3 slots in the Pi, but leave all disks powered off
-- check the external USB3 disks are powered off then plug them into the USB3 hubs and leave them powered off
+- plug the external USB3 disks into the USB3 hubs, but leave all disks powered off

 That's the hardware prepared and plugged in.